 - Best Park – Místico Hanging Bridges Park

-- Best Free Activity – Free local hot springs
+- Free activity – Free local hot springs

-- Best Activity for Kids – Sloth Watching Trail
+- Activity for kids – Sloth Watching Trail

 - Best Food – La Cascada